KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 As the moral dimension of Zenetism continues to unfold,
 a refined framework emerges —
-mapping moral expression not only along the **centropic–entropic** gradient,
+mapping moral expression not only along the **centropic-entropic** gradient,
-but also across a second axis: **active–passive** agency.
+but also across a second axis: **active-passive** agency.

 This structure does not replace earlier models;
 it **adds resolution**, allowing finer analysis of: